kanidm/kanidm/book/src/frequently_asked_questions.md

 We would strongly encourage OAuth2 client implementations to implement and support PKCE, as it provides defense in depth to known and exploited authorisation code interception attacks.

+### Why do you allow disabling PKCE but not TLS?

+Because there are still many applications where PKCE is not available and it is not trivial to solve for all downstream applications.
+This is not the case with TLS, which is required for the web to work and trivial to configure.

 ### Why is RSA considered legacy

 While RSA is cryptographically sound, to achieve the same level as security as ECDSA it requires